d2km/raw_sqlite3/TUTORIAL.md

 Note: `exec/3` tries to bind parameters to every expression, so it mostly makes sense when used with a single DML expression.

-There is a specialised function to insert many parameters at once
+There is a specialised function to insert many values at once (probably should be called within `with_trxn/2` context)

 ```erlang
 Values = [[1, 'hello'], [2, 'world'], [3, 'universe']],